-- (a) Eligible energy resources must meet all applicable federal, state, and local environmental permitting requirements. - (b) For eligible energy resources larger than two MW that are not net-metered with-or any wind turbine structures extending over 50 feet in height, the QRU shall require project developers to include in the bid package written documentation that consultation occurred with appropriate governmental agencies (for example, the Colorado Division of Wildlife or the U.S. Fish and Wildlife Service) responsible for reviewing potential project development impacts to state and federally listed wildlife species, as well as species, and habitats, and ecosystems of concern.

-- (c) For eligible energy resources larger than two MW that are not net-metered with-or any wind turbine structures extending over 50 feet in height, the QRU renewable energy supply contract shall require project developers to certify the following, as a condition precedent to achieving commercial operation: - (I) , that the The developer has performed and made publicly available site specific avian and other wildlife surveys (collectively referred to herein as the Environmental Surveys) which are conducted on the facility's site prior to construction.; - The developer shall further certify that the The developer, with good faith effort, used the results of these surveys the Environmental Surveys and available monitoring in developing the design, placementconstruction plans, and management plans of the facilities to avoid, minimize, and/or mitigate any adverse ensure that the environmental impacts of facility development are minimized to state and federally listed species, to and species of special concern, to sites shown to be local bird migration pathways, to critical habitat, to important ecosystems, and to areas where birds or other wildlife are highly concentrated and are considered at risk; - (III) The results of the pre-construction Environmental Surveys shall be shared with the Colorado Division of Wildlife (CDOW) prior to project construction; and - (IV) A summary report of these results shall be made available to CDOW at the time the project achieves commercial operation.
+- (a) Eligible energy resources must meet all applicable federal, state, and local environmental permitting requirements. - (b) For eligible energy resources larger than two MW that are not net-metered or any wind turbine structures extending over 50 feet in height, the QRU shall require project developers to include in the bid package written documentation that consultation occurred with appropriate governmental agencies (for example, the Colorado Division of Wildlife or the U.S. Fish and Wildlife Service) responsible for reviewing potential project development impacts to state and federally listed wildlife species, as well as species, habitats, and ecosystems of concern. - (c) For eligible energy resources larger than two MW that are not net-metered or any wind turbine structures extending over 50 feet in height, the QRU renewable energy supply contract shall require project developers to certify the following as a condition precedent to achieving commercial operation: - (I) The developer has performed site specific wildlife surveys (referred to herein as the Environmental Surveys) which are conducted on the facility's site prior to construction; - (II) The developer, with good faith effort, used the results of the Environmental Surveys and available monitoring in developing the design, construction plans, and management plans of the facilities to avoid, minimize, and/or mitigate any adverse environmental impacts to state and federally listed species, to species of special concern, to sites shown to be local bird migration pathways, to critical habitat, to important ecosystems, and to areas where birds or other wildlife are highly concentrated and are considered at risk; - (III) The results of the pre-construction Environmental Surveys shall be shared with the Colorado Division of Wildlife (CDOW) prior to project construction; and - (IV) A summary report of these results shall be made available to CDOW at the time the project achieves commercial operation.